llamasearchai/llamaagent/BASE_AGENT_FIXES_SUMMARY.md

 ### Test Results
 ```
-✅ ALL TESTS PASSED!
+PASS ALL TESTS PASSED!
-✅ Base agent implementation is complete and working correctly
+PASS Base agent implementation is complete and working correctly
-✅ All type errors have been resolved
+PASS All type errors have been resolved
 ```

 ## Key Benefits